-Pulitzer-Prize winning author of Guns, Germs, and Steel and UCLA professor of geography Jared Diamond will discuss his most recent book about how traditional peoples differ from members of modern industrial societies in their reactions to danger.
-A question-and-answer session will follow.
+On Wednesday, April 30, 2014, Pulitzer-Prize winning author of Guns, Germs, and Steel and UCLA professor of geography Jared Diamond discussed his most recent book about how traditional peoples differ from members of modern industrial societies in their reactions to danger.

 Co-sponsored by the Master of Development Practice and the Department of Environmental Science, Policy and Management's 20th Anniversary

 This series was established at the University of California in 1959.
 A permanent endowment of the lectureship was provided by contributions from hundreds of generous friends and admirers of Albright.
 This lectureship enables the University to honor him as one of its distinguished graduates, and also to stimulate for this and future generations wide general interest in the preservation of the natural beauty of America.

 Born in Bishop, California, in 1890, Horace Albright was a member of the class of 1912 at the University of California, devoted alumnus, and an honorary LL.D.
 (1961).
 He joined the Department of the Interior in 1913 as an assistant to the then Secretary Franklin K. Lane.
 In 1916 he helped create the National Park Service with Stephen Mather.
 He was the first civilian Superintendent of the Yellowstone National Park from 1919 until 1929 when he was appointed the second Director of the National Park Service.
 He served as Director until 1933 when he left to join the U.S. Potash Company from which he retired as president in 1956.